BoubacarDiene/mosquitto-security/README.md

   variable of type "volatile sig_atomic_t" then unblock the main program.

-- Errno is always saved and restored by the signal handler to make sure it will not cause trouble to an internal functions.
+- Errno is always saved and restored by the signal handler to make sure it will not cause an unexpected behaviour.
   For example, the following scenario can occur:
-  + An internal function call sets errno value
+  + A function call sets errno value
-  + The function call gets interrupted by the signal handle
+  + That function call gets interrupted by the signal handler
-  + Back to the internal function which checks errno value
+  + Back to the function call which checks errno value

 ### Error checking